nvzavi/fsr/README.md

 > ASCII:               PK
 > MIME:                application/x-java-archive
 > ```
-> Return all possible file signatures (matched with the signature JSON file) that may be associated with the file type for 'C:\folder\fileName.docx'.
+> Return all possible file signatures (matched with the JSON file) that may be associated with the file type for 'C:\folder\fileName.docx'.
 > --------
 > Command:  `fsr -ft C:\folder\fileName.docx`
 > <br/>Output: